Choosing the Right BOM Management Software

 Does Excel work as a BOM management tool?

-In almost all organizations, from single-person consultancies to Fortune 500 corporations, the engineering BOM (EBOM) is initially created and maintained in a spreadsheet program such as Microsoft® Excel.
+In almost all organizations, from single-person consultancies to Fortune 500 corporations, the engineering BOM is initially created and maintained in a spreadsheet tool like Excel or Google Sheets.

 BOM Management with Arena PLM